A source of entertainment, information, and worldwide communication – the radio has had a significant impact on the evolution of humanity.

 What is the FM radio frequency?

-FM radio is a form of broadcasting transmission based on “frequency modulation.”
-With frequency modulation, it’s possible to impress audio signals into a radio-frequency carrier wave and maintain a high quality of sound.
+This concept was implemented by the FCC –the company responsible for regulating much of the history of FM radio.Since FM radio broadcasting is based on frequency modulation, it’s possible to impress audio signals into a radio-frequency carrier wave and maintain a high quality of sound.

 In the initial technology used for radio communications, amplitude modulation (AM), the wave was regulated according to the amplitude in the audio signal.